dhruvrajvanshi/hades-lang/README.md

 ### VS Code
 Plugin isn't published yet.
 It's in `ide/vscode-hades` Figure it out.
 Instructions to come in the future.

-## Why?
-I think there's a lot of room for experimentation in the systems languages space.
-This language aims to sit between C and Rust, hopefully leaning towards Rust in terms of safety and towards C in terms of simplicity.

-Takes inspiration from following languages:
-- C++
-- Rust
-- Haskell

-And a host of experimental and niche languages like Zig, Lobster, C3, and Odin.

-Here's a short list of things which I think Hades aims to improve over its influences

-### C++
-* Error messages: C++, due to the nature of templates, is very hard to produce good error messages for.
-C++ templates bodies are checked per use site. i.e. Template bodies don't show type errors.
-In fact it depends on this behaviour for overload resolution (SFINAE).

-Hades has constrained generics in the form of interfaces (similar to Rust/Haskell in this regard).

-### Rust
-* Ergonomics.
-I think it's worth sacrifising some performance to improve ergonomics.
-Hades doesn't aim to provide the memory and aliasing safety guarantees that Rust provides.
-If we can enforce some of that with runtime checks while being more ergonomic than lifetime annotations, that would be nice.

 ## Hello world
 ```scala